-It's easy to get started developing Ruby on Rails apps that run on Google Cloud Platform.
-And because the apps you create will run on the same infrastructure that powers all of Google's products, you can be confident that they will scale to serve all of your users, whether there are a few or millions of them.
+It's easy to get started developing Ruby on Rails apps that run on Google Cloud Platform (GCP).
+Because the apps you create run on the same infrastructure that powers all of Google's products, you can be confident that they can scale to serve all of your users, whether there are a few or millions of them.

-There are three main options for deploying Rails on Cloud Platform.
+There are three main options for deploying Rails on GCP.

 |Rails deployment option||Use if you want||Don't use if you need||Get started|

 In many situations, there are compelling reasons to use a NoSQL database, for example, scalability or suitability for your data model.
 Although using Rails models with a NoSQL database can be challenging, it is possible with some limitations.
-For example, many types of database joins can be expressed in Rails, but are not supported by Cloud Datastore and other NoSQL databases like MongoDB.
-You can learn more by reviewing our Rails Bookshelf tutorial using Datastore, which uses Datastore as its non-relational database.
+For example, you can express many types of database joins in Rails, but joins aren't supported by Cloud Datastore or other NoSQL databases such as MongoDB.
+You can learn more by reviewing our Rails Bookshelf tutorial using Cloud Datastore, which uses Cloud Datastore as its non-relational database.
 For a managed, massively-scalable NoSQL solution, consider Cloud Datastore, which is a non-relational database that often scales better than a SQL solution.

-To install Memcached on Compute Engine, you can use Cloud Launcher.
-To install Memcached on either Compute Engine or Container Engine, you can use the Memcached Docker image.
-Similarly, you can install Redis by using Cloud Launcher or the Redis docker image.
+To install Memcached on Compute Engine, you can use GCP Marketplace.
+To install Memcached on either Compute Engine or GKE , you can use the Memcached Docker image.
+Similarly, you can install Redis by using GCP Marketplace or the Redis docker image.